 description: |-

-Find out how to become a subject teacher including what you'll be teaching and what funding is available to help you train.
+Find out how to become a English teacher, including what you'll teach and what funding is available to help you train.

 layout: "layouts/minimal"